lmc297/BTyper/README.md

 * **If virulence typing is being performed (-\-virulence True):**
 A tab-separated list of virulence genes detected in the genome with the respective e-value, percent identity, and percent coverage for each gene.
 If a gene is detected multiple times in a genome, BTyper reports only the highest-scoring hit based on its BLAST bit score.

+* **If antimicrobial resistance gene detection is being performed (-\-amr True):**
+A tab-separated list of antimicrobial resistance genes detected in the genome with the respective e-value, percent identity, and percent coverage for each gene.
+If a gene is detected multiple times in a genome, BTyper reports only the highest-scoring hit based on its BLAST bit score.

 * **If *panC* clade typing is being performed (-\-panC True):**
 A tab-separated line, containing the closest-matching *panC* clade (clade1, clade2, ... clade7), the closest-matching *B. cereus* group genome, percent identity, and percent coverage.
 A *panC* gene that does not match any gene in the database at \geq 75\% identity gives a clade designation of "None" (your isolate may not be a member of the *B. cereus* group), while a *panC* gene that is present at \geq 75\% identity but \leq 90\% identity gives a clade designation of "?" (a *panC* clade could not be determined for your isolate).